kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 )
 ```

-This effectively enables us to call this CLI program through `go run github.com/oapi-codegen/oapi-codegen/v2/cmd/oapi-codegen` with the `--confing` parameter and the path to our definition.
+This effectively enables us to call this CLI program through `go run github.com/oapi-codegen/oapi-codegen/v2/cmd/oapi-codegen` with the `--config` parameter and the path to our definition.
 In the `generate.go` we make use of the `go:generate` directive and Go's metaprogramming capabilities, which means that we can write program code using program code.
 This process is ran by the programmer before compilation or build time in other words during development.

 ```go
 // internal/oapi/generate.go